Intramural Sports Handbook

 4. As a courtesy to opponents, contact the Intramural Office if you cannot play in a scheduled game for any reason so that they may be notified and not show up to the field or court.

 1. Large Team sports (5 on 5 basketball, volleyball, soccer, indoor soccer, 7 on 7 flag football, etc.) will require an entry fee of $30.00.
 Small Team sports (3 on 3 basketball, wallyball, 4 on 4 flag football) will require an entry fee of $15.00 or $20.00.
 Individual sports (racquetball, ping pong, tennis) will require an entry fee, which is dependent upon the sport.
 Special event fees will be advertised.
 The entry fee is due with the entry form before the posted deadline.

-1. A default results from a team either playing with an ineligible player or alerting the intramural office that they will not be able to play their game by noon the day of the contest.
+1. A default results from a team either playing with an ineligible player or alerting the intramural office that they will not be able to play their game by noon the day of the contest and 4 PM on Friday if their contest is over the weekend.
 Both cases result in the team receiving a loss for the game in question and a reduction in sportsmanship rating.

 2. Defaults do not have an associated forfeit fee the first time a team receives a default.
 However, two defaults are equal to one forfeit, which will then encur the forfeit fee. (see below)

 Any team forfeiting a game will be required to pay a reinstatement fee prior their next contest.

 2. If a team shows up 5 minutes after the game time it will be declared a forfeit.
 The clock will start at the regular game time and points will be given to the team that is ready to play.
 These points are determined at the beginning of each season and made available to the captains at the captain's meeting.